nexcess/limit-orders/readme.txt

 For a complete list of changes, please [see the plugin's changelog on GitHub](https://github.com/nexcess/limit-orders/blob/master/CHANGELOG.md).

+= 1.1.0 (2020-04-15) =
+* Include a "Limit Orders" section in the WooCommerce System Status Report

 = 1.0.0 (2020-03-27) =
 Initial release of the plugin.